 Do I need a Lawyer?

-Estates vary in complexity and Executor’s duties can be complicated, so it may be a good idea to get advice from a lawyer.
+Estates vary in complexity and Executor’s duties can be complicated, so it may be a good idea to get advice from an estate lawyers Adelaide.
 In most cases, the cost of legal advice is covered by the Estate, not the Executors.

 What is Probate?